nancyirisarri/coursera-data-cleaning/README.md

 Included Files
 ==============
-The dataset includes the following files:
+The data set includes the following files:
 - 'averaged.txt': The mean of the extracted measurements calculated using the mean() function in R. 79 rows X 36 columns.

 See the code book for a full description of the measurements and table structure.
 Also additional comments in the R file.